jsmestad/socialite/README.md

 To use Socialite in a Rails 3.1 application:

-* Require it in the Gemfile: `gem 'socialite'`
+* Require it in the Gemfile:
+  `gem 'socialite', git: 'git://github.com/jsmestad/socialite`
-* Install it by running `bundle`.
+* Install the gem it by running `bundle install`.
-* Use the provided CSS by adding `//= require socialite` from your application's CSS manifest file
+* Run the socialite generator using `rails g socialite:install` for typical installs and `rails g active_record:socialite` for specifying custom options.

 ## History